Floneyyang/ColorTyper/README.md

 ### 2. Performance Optimization
 - Given the game loop, the player can only see a maximum of two balls on screen.
-- Therefore, I used only one ball with collider throughout the entire game because instantiating one ball per second is very expensive and not efficient.
+- Therefore, I used only one ball with collider throughout the entire game because instantiating one ball per second is not cost efficient.
 - Another ball mesh is reused as a death animation that only instantiate once when game started.

 ### 3. Serialization